nath54/SemanticSearch-DiscordBot/Readme.md

 - `discord_api_key`: your discord api key to connect the bot to discord, you can find it on the discord website.
 - `discord_command_prefix`: This is the prefix you want your bot listen to detect a command search.
 - `model_name` This is the model you want to use for calculate messages embedding for semantic search.
+It is normally compatible with all the llm models that returns an embedding vector of the given input text sequence.
 - `use_cuda` Set to 1 if you want to use your nvidia gpu to calculate embeddings, if you don't have nvidia gpu or/and you want to use your cpu instead, set this option to 0.

 The configuration use the JSON format.
 The configuration file path from the project root folder is `./config.txt`